privacy-scaling-explorations/pse.dev/articles/retrospective-trusted-setups-and-p0tion-project.md

 tldr: "This post was written by the PSE Trusted Setup Team."
 date: "2025-01-15"
 canonical: "https://mirror.xyz/privacy-scaling-explorations.eth/Cf9nYvSlATGks8IcFaHQe3H5mgZ_Va767Zk5I8jPYXk"
+projects: ["p0tion", "powers-of-tau", "trusted-setups"]
 ---

 ## Chronological look back

 ### **Early Stages and Foundation**

-PSE’s Trusted Setups team began two years ago with a focus on understanding and implementing trusted setup ceremonies, which are crucial in generating secure cryptographic keys for production-ready zkSNARKs circuits.
+PSE's Trusted Setups team began two years ago with a focus on understanding and implementing trusted setup ceremonies, which are crucial in generating secure cryptographic keys for production-ready zkSNARKs circuits.
 The team was formed to continue work on ongoing projects as well as starting to work on new initiatives.

 In a trusted setup ceremony, multiple participants collaborate to compute the cryptographic parameters for the circuit, each contributing their own entropy - some [secret](https://www.youtube.com/watch?v=I4cDAqeEmpU), [randomly](https://web.archive.org/web/20230501054531/https:/proofof.cat/) [generated](https://web.archive.org/web/20230504180930/https:/hackmd.io/axUX8pFUQD-yCiBzQEDrYQ?view) [value](https://www.vice.com/en/article/power-tau-zcash-radioactive-toxic-waste/) - that is [destroyed](https://x.com/saint_rat/status/1647601259724275713) after the computation is complete.
-As long as at least one participant runs the computation securely and properly disposes of their “toxic waste”, the setup is secure.
+As long as at least one participant runs the computation securely and properly disposes of their "toxic waste", the setup is secure.

 Historically, trusted setups have been difficult and time-consuming, requiring teams to implement infrastructure and coordinate participation for each new zkSNARK, often across two separate phases.
-The time, resources and technical expertise required to run a trusted setup ceremony placed a big burden on teams working on zero knowledge protocols - [this podcast](https://radiolab.org/podcast/ceremony) famously documents the elaborate precautions taken to secure Zcash’s 2016 trusted setup ceremony.
+The time, resources and technical expertise required to run a trusted setup ceremony placed a big burden on teams working on zero knowledge protocols - [this podcast](https://radiolab.org/podcast/ceremony) famously documents the elaborate precautions taken to secure Zcash's 2016 trusted setup ceremony.

 Our team identified a need for accessible and replicable tools that would help teams run trusted setups with less overhead.
 We quickly developed expertise in this niche but critical area, laying the groundwork for innovative tools to make trusted setups easier and more efficient.

 ### **Perpetual Powers of Tau**

-In a two-phase trusted setup, the second phase is circuit-specific; but the first phase can be used by any number of projects as long as they trust that it’s secure.
+In a two-phase trusted setup, the second phase is circuit-specific; but the first phase can be used by any number of projects as long as they trust that it's secure.
 Our team took on the challenge of implementing a Phase 1 ceremony that could be trusted by anyone who might want to build on it.
 Since a setup is secure as long as any one participant has behaved honestly, that meant creating a ceremony that could stay open indefinitely and accept any number of contributions.
-This way, anyone who wanted to build on the setup but wasn’t confident in its integrity could ensure it was secure for their project by simply making their own contribution.
+This way, anyone who wanted to build on the setup but wasn't confident in its integrity could ensure it was secure for their project by simply making their own contribution.

 The result was the [Perpetual Powers of Tau ceremony](https://github.com/privacy-scaling-explorations/perpetualpowersoftau), focusing on producing phase-1 files crucial for all zkSNARKs.
 This ongoing ceremony has been running since 2019, with 85 contributors to date.
 Contributing to PPoT involves managing complex 100GB files, which requires contributors to have enough technical knowledge to spin up a server large enough to compute the contribution.
 It also requires the contributor to know how to install the right tools, download the files and upload the files after they finished their contribution.